 The New Fabrics and Mix-and-Max Systems: The Next Big Thing in Data Center Servers?

 If you’ve wondered about the impact of the new fabric efforts undertaken by Gen-Z, OpenCAPI and CCIX – if you’ve wondered what it all means – one way to look at it is Europe before and after the EU.
-Before, currency transfers and travel were stymied by fees and border checks; after, a common currency was adopted and border barriers were lowered, making movement of money and people more efficient.
+Before, currency transfers and travel were stymied by fees and border checks; after, a common currency was adopted and border barriers were lowered, making movement of money and people faster, easier and cheaper.

-To extend this somewhat tortured analogy, advanced scale data center computing today is a multi-protocol, resource sapping Tower of Babel.
-Today, data movement within the data center server taxes the system even before analytics has even begun, along with communications protocols among systems components, draining compute resources and consuming energy that could otherwise go toward the value-add jobs they’re in place to perform.
+To extend this somewhat tortured analogy, advanced scale data center computing today is a multi-protocol, resource sapping Tower of Babel, much like pre-EU Europe.
+Today, data movement within the data center server taxes the system before analytics has even begun, along with communications protocols among systems components, draining compute resources and consuming energy that could otherwise go toward the value-add jobs they’re intended to perform.

 That’s what the overlapping efforts of the three fabric consortia have set out to address, and if they achieve their visions, advanced scale servers in cloud and on-prem data centers could be on the cusp of major change.

 To gain better understanding of the emerging fabrics we turned to Bob Sorensen, VP of research and technology at analyst firm Hyperion Research.
-Before speaking with him, we had already grasped that the fabric projects were onto to something important, that they have impressive membership rosters stocked with industry leaders (though not Intel, more on that below), and that they could take big steps toward the vaunted goal of achieving data-centric, or memory-centric, computing, in which processing is bumped from its throne at the top of the computing hierarchy and placed more at a peer level with other system functions, where a range of general purpose and accelerated architectures can be used simultaneously, according to workload need, while larger masses of data are flashed around the system placing more information in live memory.
+Before speaking with him, we had already grasped that the fabric projects were onto to something important, that they have impressive membership rosters stocked with industry leaders (though not Intel, more on that below), and that they could take strides toward achieving the vaunted goal of data-centric, or memory-centric, computing, in which processing is bumped from the top spot of the computing hierarchy and placed more at a peer level with other system functions, where a range of general purpose and accelerated architectures can be used simultaneously, according to workload need, while larger masses of data are flashed around the system placing more information in live memory.

 According to Sorensen, the new fabrics are an attempt to overcome current barriers to baseline communication needs within systems.